Central Virginia

 • 00:51:43

-And then we ask folks to silence their phones when they come to.
+And then we ask folks to silence their phones when they come to give us all the time.

 That's a nice addition.